Tour on Leopards Trails in Sri Lanka

 1

-BIA to Negombo
+BIA to Wilpattu

-• Pickup and Assistance at the Airport
+• Pickup and Assistance at the Airport.

-• Transfer to Negombo
+• Transfer to Wilpattu.

-• Check-Into The Hotel and Relax
+• Check-Into The Hotel and Relax.

-• Overnight stay in Negombo
+• Overnight stay in Wilpattu.

 air plane at air port